Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

   <p>It's optimized for navigation.</p>
 </td></tr><tr><td colspan="2" align="center">Sure, it's better to explore in Visual Studio or another IDE.</td></tr></table>

-## Implementation notes
+## Appendix.
+Implementation notes

-This ISie is remarkable as a compact feature condensing many ideas and techniques (at least compared to others of mine).
+This ISie is remarkable as a compact feature which OCCASIONALLY condensed many events and techniques (modestly compared to other opuses of mine).

 ### Props lost «in active development»<sup>📨</sup> ... or Blessing in Disguise